MACA: THE BUILDING

-WHAT IS MACA
+WHAT IS MACA?

 MACA is short for McDowell Arts Council Association.
 We are an independent nonprofit, founded by 52 community members in 1972, right here in McDowell County.
 Originally named McDowell Arts And Crafts Association, we became a partner of the statewide network of arts councils to better serve our communities.
 50 years later we exist to promote and preserve cultural life in McDowell County, NC. |